balasg70/tcstest/terraform/README.md

 Prerequisites
 There are only two prerequisites for this:

-1.Terraform – Installation instructions are covered in my previous blog here.
+1.Terraform – Installation instructions on your desktop to execute this terraform scripts.

 2.Free account with AWS.
 You can register for free Tier AWS account here.